 What we know now that we didn’t know 25 years ago is how radically technology can change.
 The key to data center longevity is being able to accommodate new technology, which means any new facility must be designed with as much flexibility as possible.
 We have the tools to accomplish this.
 We just need to know what they are and how best to use them.

 Space should be less of a constraint to data center design in coming years.
 Equipment will continue to get physically smaller while packing more compute power, virtualization will vastly increase levels of consolidation and the cloud will absorb a greater number of routine computing needs.
 As a result, the explosive demand for floor area that we’ve seen for a decade will likely slow down in end user data centers.
 Two possible space challenges will be storage and larger cabinet footprints.
-Much
+Much of the former is likely to end up off-site.
+We can handle the latter by planning good aisle widths.

 As long as there’s enough incoming utility capacity, backup power and distribution are now the easiest parts of the infrastructure to flexibly design.
 Uninterruptable power supply (UPS) architectures allow us to scale from very small to very large not only incrementally, but without shutdowns if we plan well enough.
 Switchgear, used to transfer from utility to backup power, must be sized for ultimate growth at the outset because it’s custom-built.
 But the expensive circuit breakers for future expansions can be left out until needed, as long as the data center design uses “draw-out” type devices.
 Since switchgear doesn’t use energy, there’s no reduction in efficiency when oversizing and underutilizing as there is with UPS and mechanical refrigeration equipment.
 Power distribution from the UPS to the cabinets can also be very flexible.
 In-row breaker panels, plug-together wiring, and/or overhead power busway all make it easier than ever to add or change circuits when needed.